-- > Required Courses: DC Circuits, AC Circuits, Digital Electronics, Microprocessors, Control Systems, Electronic Devices, Communications Electronics, Current Trends and Applications - > Corollary Requirements: Physics I and II with Labs, Calculus I and II, Computer Requirement, Statistics - > How Students Earn Credit in the Area of Study: Most of the credits in the area of study may be completed by independent study and distance education course from other universities.
+How Students Earn Credit in the Area of Study: Most of the credits in the area of study may be completed by independent study and distance education course from other universities.
 Many students use prior learning assessment (PLA).
 Some examinations are also available.

-\Each BSAST in Electronics Engineering Technology learner is required to meet with a technology advisor:
+- \Each BSAST in Electronics Engineering Technology learner is required to meet with a technology advisor: - > after receiving evaluation of transferred credits and prior to starting courses to ensure course sequencing as indicated below; - > to verify completion of prerequisite courses prior to enrollment in Electronics Assessment/Career Planning (ELT-490) and Electronics Engineering Technology Capstone (ELT-495); and - > to verify completion of all courses before graduation.

-- > After receiving evaluation of transferred credits and prior to starting courses to ensure course sequencing as indicated below - > To verify completion of prerequisite courses prior to enrollment in Electronics Assessment/Career Planning (ELT-490) and Electronics Engineering Technology Capstone (ELT-495) - > To verify completion of all courses before Graduation Required Sequence of courses for the BSAST in Electronics Engineering Technology is the following: - > Required general education courses or equivalent transfer courses prerequisites: - o English Composition I (ENC-101) and English Composition II (ENC-102), prior to Technical Report Writing (ENG-201) - o Calculus I (MAT-231) prior to Calculus II (MAT-232) - o Physics I (PHY-115 with Lab) prior to Physics II with Lab (PHY-196) and prior to Solid State Devices and Circuits (ELT-306 with Lab) or Linear Integrated Circuits (ELT-307 with Lab)
+Required Sequence of courses for the BSAST in Electronics Engineering Technology is the following:

-Note: Other general education, free electives and electronics elective courses can be taken as determined by the learner and approved by advisement.
+- > Required general education courses or equivalent transfer courses prerequisites: - English Composition I (ENC-101) and English Composition II (ENC-102), prior to Technical Report Writing (ENG-201) - Calculus I (MAT-231) prior to Calculus II (MAT-232) - Physics I (PHY-115 with Lab) prior to Physics II with Lab (PHY-196) and prior to Solid State Devices and Circuits (ELT-306 with Lab) or Linear Integrated Circuits (ELT-307 with Lab)

-- > Required BSAST in Electronics Engineering Technology area of study courses or equivalent transfer courses prerequisites: - o DC Circuits (ELE-211), AC Circuits (ELE-212), prior to Electronics Devices courses of Solid State Devices and Circuits (ELT-306) and Linear Integrated Circuits (ELT-307)
+Note: Other general education, electives and electronics elective courses can be taken as determined by the learner and approved by advisement.

-- o Solid State Devices and Circuits (ELT-306) and Linear Integrated Circuits (ELT-307) prior to Digital Electronics (ELD-302), Microprocessor (ELD-302); Electronic Communications Systems (ELC-201); and Electronic Instrumentation and Control (CTR-211) courses - o Occupational Health and Safety (APS-400); Applied Quality Management (APS-402); Project Management (MAN-435) and elective courses can be taken at any time. - > Required completion of general educations courses: English Composition I (ENC-101), English Composition II (ENC-102), and Technical Report Writing (ENG-201), Calculus I (MAT-231), Calculus II (MAT-232), Physics I with Lab (PHY-111), Physics II with Lab (PHY-112), General Chemistry with Lab (CHE-111), prior to Electronics Assessment / Career Planning (ELT-490) - > Required completion of BSAST in Electronics Systems Engineering Technology area of study courses or equivalent transfers prior to Electronics Assessment /Career Planning (ELT-490) - > Required completion of Electronics Assessment /Career Planning (ELT-490) prior to Electronics Engineering Technology Capstone (ELT-495) - > Prior learning assessment options will not be available for Electronics Assessment / Career Planning (ELT-490 or Electronics Engineering Technology Capstone (ELT-495)
+- > Required BSAST in Electronics Engineering Technology area of study courses or equivalent transfer courses prerequisites: - DC Circuits (ELE-211), AC Circuits (ELE-212), prior to Electronics Devices courses of Solid State Devices and Circuits (ELT-306) and Linear Integrated Circuits (ELT-307) - Solid State Devices and Circuits (ELT-306) and Linear Integrated Circuits (ELT-307) prior to Digital Electronics (ELD-302), Microprocessor (ELD-302); Electronic Communications Systems (ELC-201); and Electronic Instrumentation and Control (CTR-211) courses - Occupational Health and Safety (APS-400); Applied Quality Management (APS-402); Project Management (MAN-435) and elective courses can be taken at any time. - > Required completion of BSAST in Electronics Systems Engineering Technology area of study courses or equivalent transfers prior to Electronics Assessment/Career Planning (ELT-490). - > Required completion of Electronics Assessment/Career Planning (ELT-490) prior to Electronics Engineering Technology Capstone (ELT-495). - > Prior learning assessment options will not be available for Electronics Assessment/Career Planning (ELT-490 or Electronics Engineering Technology Capstone (ELT-495).